 When you live with chronic pain, self care is crucial to your overall well-being.
 (Want to know what the heck self care is?)
 When you are managing chronic pain, self care may consists of taking breaks often and scheduling times of rest.
 Sometimes you may push through the pain for long periods of time.
 But unless it is unavoidable, your body will take longer to recover.
 You may even cause yourself more pain over the long term.
 Other self-care practices may include regularly taking all of your medicines and supplements, going to therapy, stretching, or meditating.

-We can't escape our chronic pain, but we can be proactive in finding ways to manage it.
-Use these daily tips for managing life with chronic pain and let me know how they work for you.
+We can’t escape our chronic pain, but we can be proactive in finding ways to manage it.
+Approach your day from a strategic standpoint and you will find ways to improve your life.
+After trying these daily tips for managing life with chronic pain, I would love to hear your feedback!

 What are some daily tips you use for living with chronic pain?